SaisakthiM/Coding-Project/README.md

 ## Overview

-This repository represents a self-directed learning journey in software engineering, with particular emphasis on systems architecture, backend development, and infrastructure management.
+This repository represents a self-directed learning journey in software engineering by a 17-year-old developer, with particular emphasis on systems architecture, backend development, and infrastructure management.
 The collection spans multiple programming languages, frameworks, and infrastructure technologies, with a focus on understanding underlying mechanisms rather than surface-level implementation.

 **Current Focus Areas:**
 - Backend API development with Spring Boot